 The provincial goods and services tax (GST) is 5% of the purchase price, and is due upon completion of the sale.
-It only applies to new builds, and to properties whose title is newly registered at the Land Title and Survey Authority (LTSA).
+It is prudent to expect that it WILL apply to your purchase unless you can get confirmation of an exemption.
+Fortunately for most real estate buyers, GST seldom applies to resale homes.
+It commonly DOES apply to new builds, vacant land that hasn't been sold before, properties used for short-term rental, and to properties whose title is newly registered at the Land Title and Survey Authority (LTSA).

 This tax may also apply in certain circumstances where the property has previously been used for some kind of commercial activity, or if it's a resale property that has been "substantially renovated".
 If you suspect something like this may apply, ask your real estate agent whether you should include a clause like this in your purchase contract: